 Instead of dining out 3 times a week, I did it twice (and quickly became the authority on the promotional offers in my area- I love a good Wine Wednesday).
 Instead of ordering in 2 times a week, I did it once, and only from my local pizza spot because they don’t charge a delivery fee.
 Instead of buying lunch every day, I only bought lunch 3 times per week.
 This shift in spending resulted in an average monthly savings of $425.

-I strategically plan my meals so that leftovers can be easily re-purposed into new meals (omelets and stir-fries are my favorite way to make leftovers new again).
+With only 4 dinners and 2 lunches to prepare each week, I strategically plan my meals so that leftovers can be easily re-purposed into new meals (omelets and stir-fries are my favorite way to make leftovers new again).
 I include my little helper in the cooking process so that he can be entertained and start to learn this valuable life skill.
 And in order to minimize the sting of our new family dynamic, I started my own tradition with my son.
 Twice a week, I pack up our dinner so we can have a picnic in the park, which allows us to get out of the house in a more economical way.

 With my emotional and financial needs met, I was able to commit to this lifestyle and recover over $5,000 per year in excess spending.
 Now I use this money to beef up my retirement fund, build a college savings for my son, make a bigger dent in some of my debt, and save for the next curve ball life throws at me.